 There is nothing better than ending a leisurely Spanish lunch with a Crema Catalana and a strong café solo.
-Never heard of this delicious Spanish dessert?
-Read on for its fascinating history and the authentic Crema Catalana recipe!
+Fortunately, this quintessential dessert could not be easier to make.
+It takes only a few ingredients, all of which you probably have on hand.

-Crema Catalana (for those unfamiliar) is Spain's version of creme brûlée.
+Crema Catalana is Spain's version of creme brûlée.
 Or, as many Catalans would argue, creme brûlée is France's version of Crema Catalana!

-Despite which came first, they generally differ in that Crema Catalana is made with milk versus cream, and often incorporates lemon peel and cinnamon.
-It's also not made using a bain-marie (a water bath, or baño maría in Spanish), which means it's arguably much easier to make than its French cousin.
-And, I guarantee you, it is to die for when made well!
+Crema Catalana is made with milk instead of cream, and often incorporates lemon peel and cinnamon.
+It's also not made using a bain-marie (a water bath, or baño maría in Spanish), which means it's easier to make than its French cousin.
+I guarantee you, it is to die for when made well!

 - Egg Yolks: The genius behind this creamy, eggy custard.
 Use the best quality large egg yolks you can find!